fkarg/fkarg.github.io/_posts/2020-06-10-nixos-starting.md

 This is not about super-low-level NixOS information, as you will find that primarily [here](https://nixos.org/learn.html).
-Rather, while talking about my situation I want to help you get to know a couple resources that I wish I knew when starting out, as my initial workarounds where ... sub-optimal.
+Rather, while talking about my situation I want to help you get to know a couple resources that I wish I knew when starting out, as my initial workarounds were ... sub-optimal.
 If you just want to know my thoughts about NixOS, you might want to jump to the [conclusion](#conclusion).